Please see letter for appointment details

 The effects of sedation can last for 24 hours so you should not undertake the following for 24 hours following your procedure:

-It is essential if you have had sedation that someone collects you from the hospital after your procedure and stays with you for 24 hours.
+It is essential if you have had sedation that someone comes into the endoscopy unit to collect you, and stays with you for 12 hours.

 Results